viodotcom/opticks/docs/dead-code-removal.md

 # Removal of dead code

 On of our goals is to make it easy to introduce _and_ remove experiment code.

 We've written codemods to automatically prune 'losing' sides of our experiments, and this works well if we organize our experiment code in a standardized way.

+Let's look at concrete examples on how to introduce and (automatically) remove and clean toggle code.

+The codemods use different strategies to clean losing toggles and keep the
+winners:

+- winning values are kept
+- for functions, the function body is kept

+For the losing boolean toggles and losing multi toggle variants:

+- losing toggles are pruned
+- if the losing side is an JSXExpression, we clean it up including the variables that are referenced from there

+The codemods are designed to prune toggles that are null, allowing you to execute code only for one variant of an multi toggle experiment.

 ## Running the codemods